 Any online business will have users located in other areas of the country and abroad.
 In such cases, the website operator should seek legal counsel to determine the requirements of each location.
 Counsel can then prepare a compliance program to facilitate the notice disclosures.

 When must the notice of data breach be given?
 The basic rule requires it to be given without undue delay and in as expedient a time as possible.
-What this mean exactly is dependent on the situation in question.
+What this means exactly is dependent on the situation in question.
 What is clear, however, is a company can delay the disclosure if law enforcement asks for the delay as part of a criminal investigation.

 What information must the online business provide in its disclosure?
 The answer again depends on the nature of the data breach and the characteristics of the company.
 In general, the information may include:

 - The name and contact information of the reporting person or business;

 - A list of the types of personal data the company knows or reasonably believes is the subject of a breach of security;

 - The date or estimated date of the breach or the range of dates within which the breach might have occurred;

 - Whether the company delayed the notification as a result of a law enforcement investigation;

 - A general description of the incident, if the company knows such information at the time of the distribution of the notice; and

 - The toll-free telephone numbers and addresses of the major credit reporting agencies if the breach exposed a Social Security number, a driver’s license, or state identification card number.